jonnonz1/nz-statute-book/acts/public/1988/disputes-tribunal-act-1988.md

   (c) where an agreed settlement has been approved by the Tribunal under section 18(3) and, after the hearing, a party to the settlement discovers facts directly relevant to the dispute that could not, with reasonable diligence, have been obtained before the hearing and that, if known at the time, would have had a bearing on whether that party agreed to the settlement.
 (3) Every application for a rehearing shall be made within 28 days after the Tribunal's order (or, in the case of an agreed settlement, the Tribunal's approval of the settlement or the variation of a term of that settlement under section 47(3)﻿(a), as the case may require) or within such further time as the Tribunal may, on application, allow, and shall be served upon the other parties to the proceedings.
 (4) Upon a rehearing being granted,—
-  (a) the Registrar shall notify all parties to the proceedings of the making of the order and of the time and place appointed for the rehearing; and
+  (a) a Registrar shall notify all parties to the proceedings of the making of the order and of the time and place appointed for the rehearing; and
   (b) the order or approval or variation made or given by the Tribunal upon the first hearing shall cease to have effect.
 (5) Notwithstanding subsection (4)﻿(b), if the party on whose application a rehearing is ordered does not appear at the time and place for the rehearing or at any time and place to which the rehearing is adjourned, the Tribunal may, without rehearing or further rehearing the claim, direct that the original order or approval or variation, as the case may be, be restored to full force and effect.
 (6) This Act shall apply to a rehearing in all respects as it applies to an original hearing.